shmup/card-game-rules/cuttle.md

 > To me, the only logical answer is that the card switches sides, with the jack on top of it!

-### This game is has similarities with Magic: The Gathering!
+### This game has similarities with Magic: The Gathering!

 > It's been remarked on.
 It does however predate it considerably - I learnt the rules in 1975.
 A reverse genealogy would be fascinating - I would love to know if Richard Garfield has heard of the game.